amfairley/memorycards/GAME.md

     - Disable that rows two select options and submit button to prevent additional guesses
     - Add a class of submitted to the submit button
     - Calculate the game score by counting the amount of Y results, dividing it by the total results, multiplying it by 100, and using Math.floor() to round it down to an integer
-    - Check if the game is over by seeing if the length of the array containing elements with the submitted class is equal to the sequenceLength and display the score if they are
+    - Check if the game is over by seeing if the length of the array containing elements with the submitted class is equal to the sequenceLength and display the results modal if they are
 - **reset click**: The reset button will reset the game area.
 It will :
     - Remove the table container styling
     - Set the sequenceLength back to undefined